Joaopmsitz/cybersecurity-labs/microsoft-security/official-certification-labs/sc-200/03-configure-microsoft-sentinel/README.md

 ### 1. Watchlist

-Created a Microsoft Sentinel watchlist containing high-value hosts.
+Created a Microsoft Sentinel watchlist containing high-value hosts from a local CSV file.

-The CSV file contained the following structure:
+The CSV used for the lab contained five host entries:

 ```csv
 Hostname